null

 Lawns reduce noise pollution.

 When you walk through a city or even a crowded suburban area, you may notice how loud it is compared to your neighborhood.
 That's because lots of hard surfaces equal lots of areas for sound to bounce off.
-One big grass benefit is that a lawn acts like a blanket or insulation panel, absorbing sounds from people, cars, trucks, and animals.
+One big benefit is that a lawn acts like a blanket or insulation panel, absorbing sounds from people, cars, trucks, and animals.

 Lawns keep you cooler and may save you money.